lrspeiser/sigmagravity/README.md

 In disks (dynamics) the observable can introduce a local‑acceleration weighting of the kernel's contribution, while in clusters (lensing) the same coherence window acts directly in projected surface density; in both cases the boost is multiplicative and curl‑free when $K=K(R)$.

-### 5) What the derived mathematics supports—and what is calibrated
+### 5) What the motivated mathematics supports—and what is calibrated

 The operator structure